FINISHING OPTIONS FOR MUSICAL INSTRUMENTS

-For more than fifteen years now there has been steady development of many types of water-based lacquers intended to eventually replace the solvent-based product for all applications.
-There have been hits and misses during this time, but the currently available water-based lacquers are finally close enough to this goal to be useful as guitar finishes.
-These products are now as easy to apply and work with as solvent-based lacquers but now give great acceptable results - especially considering the obvious advantages of using a less-toxic water-based system.
-Guitar builders using these products claim that they are achieving finishes that are comparable with those of the solvent-based product.
+There have been steady improvements in water based products intended to eventually replace the solvent based products for all applications.
+There have been hits and misses, but the currently available water based products are finally close enough to this goal to be used for guitar finishing.
+These products are now as easy to apply and work with as solvent based lacquers and give great results - especially considering the obvious advantages of using a less toxic water based system.
+Guitar builders using these products claim that they are achieving finishes that are comparable with those of the solvent based product.

-As with the solvent-based lacquer system, there are many good products available for pore filling, color shading, sanding, and buffing that are compatible with this water-based lacquer.
-Although most builders are spraying the water-based lacquer, this product also works well as a brush-on finish.
+As with the solvent based lacquer system, there are many good products available for pore filling, color shading, sanding, and buffing that are compatible with this water based urethane.
+Although most builders are spraying the water based urethane, this product also works well as a brush-on finish.

-The advantages of using this water-based lacquer are tremendous for all woodworkers.
+The advantages of using this water based urethanes are tremendous for all woodworkers.
 The health risks and environmental harm are diminished to almost nothing.
-Clean-up is easy with warm water.
+Cleanup is easy with warm water.
 The vapors are not harmful or toxic so no breathing protection or strong ventilation is required.
-The water-based lacquer has very high solid content so less material is used to finish each instrument, and there is no need for lacquer thinner during spraying or clean-up.
+The water based urethane has very high solid content so less material is used to finish each instrument, and there is no need for lacquer thinner during spraying or cleanup.
 Any required thinning is accomplished with distilled water or a compatible reducer.
-This makes the water-based system far more economical (guitars per gallon) than using solvent-based lacquer.
-Because of its less-toxic nature it can also be shipped without restriction -unlike hazardous/toxic materials.
+This makes the water based system far more economical (guitars per gallon) than using solvent based lacquer.
+Because of its less toxic nature it can also be shipped without restriction - unlike hazardous/toxic materials.

-We presently offer the KTM9 waterbased finish and are confident that it is the first and only waterbased finish to complete with nitrocellulose lacquers.
-It is clear, hard, repairable, economical, does not require a cross-linker or other additives and shows not blue tint on the finished instrument.
+We presently offer the KTM9 water based finish and are confident that it is a great water based finish to compete with nitrocellulose lacquers.
+It is clear, hard, repairable, economical, does not require a cross-linker or other additives, and shows no blue tint on the finished instrument.
 It is the finish that we recommend most highly to beginning and professional luthiers.